opengeospatial/geoparquet/format-specs/geoparquet.md

 #### Coordinate axis order

-The axis order of the coordinates in WKB stored in a geoparquet follows the de facto standard for axis order in WKB and is therefore always (x, y) where x is easting or longitude and y is northing or latitude.
+The axis order of the coordinates in WKB stored in a geoparquet follows the de facto standard for axis order in WKB and is therefore always
+(x, y) where x is easting or longitude and y is northing or latitude.
 This ordering explicitly overrides the axis order as specified in the CRS.
+This follows the precedent of [GeoPackage](https://geopackage.org), see the [note in their spec](https://www.geopackage.org/spec130/#gpb_spec).

 ### Additional information